i-like-robots/snappy-snaps/README.md

 })
 ```

-The first time your test code is run the data passed to the `snap()` function will be stored in a file.
-On subsequent test runs the data will be retrieved from the file, enabling you to test if your code output is the same as the previously stored value.

 The created snapshots should be committed with your other code changes, and reviewed as part of your code review process.
+If you'd like to learn more, Browserstack maintain [a detailed guide to snapshot testing](https://www.browserstack.com/guide/snapshot-testing).

 ### Updating snapshots